Boston Prepares for ‘Free Speech’ Rally and Counter-Protests

 The Boston Free Speech Coalition, which organized Saturday's free speech rally, has said it is unrelated to the white supremacist rally in Charlottesville, where a 32-year-old woman was killed by a driver who crashed into a crowd of counter-protesters.
 "We will not be offering our platform to racism or bigotry," organizers wrote on the Facebook page for the event.

-But the lineup of speakers has drawn criticism for including right-wing extremists.
+But the lineup of speakers has drawn criticism for including some on the far-right.
 Kyle Chapman, who describes himself as a "proud American nationalist," and Joe Biggs, former writer for the right-wing conspiracy theory website InfoWars, are both scheduled to speak.

 “This so-called free speech rally — some of the people speaking have said some very hurtful things about the Jewish community, about the African-American community, about a whole bunch of other communities.
 And I don’t want them here,” Mayor Walsh said Friday.
 "I absolutely would not have given them a permit if I didn’t have to give them a permit.
 We don’t need that type of rhetoric going on in Boston Common.
 We’ve come too far."